 What success looks like

-If you want to see what successful application of these best practices looks like, look no further than Quest Diagnostics.
+If you want to see what successful application of these employee retention best practices looks like, look no further than Quest Diagnostics.
 This nation-wide clinical laboratory tests patient samples for healthcare, processing almost a half a million tests a night.
 These diagnostic insights give patients a deeper understanding of the state of their health.
 But to do this important work on such a large scale Quest Diagnostics must have a motivated and engaged workforce.

 Quest partnered with Achievers's to implement its award-winning recognition platform.
 With it, Quest has been able to build a comprehensive culture of recognition that engages people at all levels of the organization, no matter where they are across the nation.
 They’re able to give recognition frequently and drive home the need for excellent job performance.